BMSPOW/pxt-robotbit/README.md

-# robotbit
+# BMSPOW-motor

-Extension for Kittenbot Robotbit
+Extension for BMSPOW motor